tobyzerner/inclusive-elements/src/alerts/README.md

     // If -1, the alert will not automatically disappear.
     // If undefined, the default value will be used. duration?: number;

-    // Whether or not to animate the alert in, using a hello-goodbye transition.
-    // Defaults to true.
-    animate?: boolean;
 };

 // The `key` and `duration` options can also be specified as [data-*] attributes